Intisar-ul-Haque

 Intisar-Ul-Haque (20 October 1935 – 4 August 1996) was a Pakistani philosopher.

 He served as the chairman of the Department of Philosophy, at University of Peshawar and held the postdoctoral Alexander von Humboldt Senior Fellowship, Germany 1974–76, and Senior Fulbright Fellowship 1984-85.

-He was the first student from Pakistan to do his Ph.D. in analytical philosophy and logic from Edinburgh in 1966.
+He received a Ph.D. in analytical philosophy and logic from the University of Edinburgh in 1966; his thesis was called "Study of logical paradoxes".

-Intisar-Ul-Haq served as the chairman and professor at the philosophy department of the University of Peshawar for over 3 decades.
-He remained very active in research on analytical philosophy.
-He was a fellow of the Alexander von Humboldt Foundation of Germany.
+He was the chairman of the philosophy department of the University of Peshawar for over three decades.
+He studied analytical philosophy.
+He was a fellow of the Alexander von Humboldt Foundation.

 Early life

 Intisar-Ul-Haque was born in October 1935.
 He got his master's degree from Lahore and did his B.A. honours from University of London in 1961.
 He later went to the University of Edinburgh where he completed his Ph.D. in analytical philosophy.
 He joined Peshawar University and continued to teach there till his death.